Email signature

 Direct link

-Go to your CARD.PM user/administrator interface and select the "EMAIL SIGNATURE" tab.
+Go to your CARD.PM user/administrator interface and select the “EMAIL SIGNATURE” tab

-Press the "COPY SIGNATURE**" button
+COPY SIGNATURE” button

-Test your new signature by sending yourself an email (be sure to select the right email signature if you have several accounts).
-Once you've received the email (be sure to accept image downloads from your email application), click on the image in your email signature to check that you are being directed to your interactive business card (opening a web page with your business card).
+make sure you select the correct email signature if you have multiple accounts).
+Once you’ve received the email (make sure you allow images to be downloaded in your email client**), click on the image in your email signature to check that you’re taken to your interactive business card (a web page featuring your business card will open).

 Direct link